DjangoGirls/tutorial/en/deploy/README.md

 ### Configuring the WSGI file

 Django works using the "WSGI protocol", a standard for serving websites using Python, which PythonAnywhere supports.
-The way we configure PythonAnywhere to recognise our Django blog is by editing a WSGI configuration file.
+The way we configure PythonAnywhere to recognize our Django blog is by editing a WSGI configuration file.

 Click on the "WSGI configuration file" link (in the "Code" section near the top of the page -- it'll be named something like `/var/www/<your-PythonAnywhere-username>_pythonanywhere_com_wsgi.py`), and you'll be taken to an editor.